-The Forney Creek Trail - Catawba Springs Preserve Segment is a natural surface trail stretches 1.3 miles north to south along Forney Creek in eastern Lincoln County, connecting directly to the Sally’s YMCA Trail segment for a total of 2.4 miles.
-Hikers and bikers will enjoy exercising in a wooded, shady area as the property surrounding the trail is part of a 135-acre preserve called Catawba Springs Preserve that is protected by Catawba Lands Conservancy and the North Carolina Clean Water Management Trust Fund.
+The Forney Creek Trail - Catawba Springs Preserve Segment is a natural surface trail running north-south for 1.3 miles along Forney Creek in eastern Lincoln County.
+It connects directly to the Kathryn G. Clark segment for a total of 2.4 miles.
+The wooded environment is part of the 135-acre Catawba Springs Preserve, which is protected by Catawba Lands Conservancy and the North Carolina Clean Water Management Trust Fund.
 Difficulty level is easy to moderate with beautiful views of Forney Creek and two impoundments once used by the Catawba Springs Hunt Club.

-Many species of oaks are found in the preserve, providing nice shade along the trail and shelter for the wildlife.
-Occasionally, trail visitors will be treated to the sight of an eastern box turtle or other small critters meandering along in the leaf litter.
+Many species of oaks are found in the preserve, providing shade along the trail and shelter for the wildlife.
+Occasionally, trail visitors will be treated to the sight of an eastern box turtle or other small critters in the leaf litter.

 Forney Creek Trail is a part of the Butterfly Highway.
 "The Butterfly Highway is a statewide conservation restoration initiative that aims to restore native pollinator habitats to areas impacted by urbanization, land use change and agriculture across North Carolina.
 From backyard Pollinator Pitstops to large-scale roadside habitat restoration, the project is creating a network of native flowering plants to support butterflies, bees, birds and other pollen and nectar dependent wildlife."
 NC Wildlife Federation-Butterfly Highway Website

 Visit the Catawba Lands Conservancy's website for more information or contact: